Massachusetts Route 1A

-Route 1A is a north–south state highway in Massachusetts.
+Route 1A is a north–south state highway in Massachusetts, United States.
 It is an alternate route to U.S. 1 with three signed sections and two unsigned sections where the highway is concurrent with its parent.
 Due to the reconfiguration of tunnel interchanges brought on by the completion of the Big Dig, Route 1A is discontinuous in the downtown Boston area.
 Vehicles entering Downtown Boston via the Sumner Tunnel must take I-93 north to the exit for Government Center and make a U-turn to access the entrance ramp to I-93 south (which silently carries Route 1A south as well) and vice versa.

 Route description

 Rhode Island border to Attleboro

 A short segment of Route 1A, 1.8 mi in length, in Attleboro runs from U.S. Route 1A at the Rhode Island border through a junction with Interstate 95, before heading north and merging with Route 1.
 The entire length of this segment is known as Newport Avenue.